swt1024/ELGE/README.md

 |    `--lppi_file`       |    Path to the LPPI file.      |
 |`--embedding_save_path` |Path to save the embedding file.|

-If you want to train on their own dataset, you need to provide the following files:
+If you want to train the model on your own dataset, you need to provide the following files:

 1. Nodes File (--lncRNA_nodes_file and --protein_nodes_file):
 - CSV files containing features for lncRNAs and proteins.